folio-org/raml-module-builder/README.md

 Dates (creation / updated) maybe added later on.

-Credentials when running in embedded mode:
+Credentials when running in embedded mode are read from `resources/postgres-conf.json`.
+If a file is not found the following configuration will be used by default:

 ```
 port: 6000